projectatomic/atomic-enterprise-training/eap-beta3.md

 NO_PROXY=master.example.com
 ~~~

-It's important that the Master doesn't use the proxy to access itself so make
+It's important that the master doesn't use the proxy to access itself so make
 sure it's listed in the `NO_PROXY` value.

 Now restart the Service: